Last Updated on December 9, 2021

 If your partner is drinking excessively, it doesn’t mean they aren’t a loving person, or that your current relationship is a bad one.
 But it’s important to be honest with yourself.
 There are many problems that can arise when dating an alcoholic—either immediately or in the long term.
 Here are some common issues to look out for:

-Studies suggest that the drinking behavior of one person can have a strong influence on their partner.
+Studies suggest1 that the drinking behavior of one person can have a strong influence on their partner.
 This is especially common early in a relationship, and can be a greater risk for younger people.
 But it’s always important to be aware of your own habits, and watch how your partner’s behavior is affecting you.

 This is especially true if you have your own history of heavy drinking, or if alcohol abuse runs in your family.
 Drinking heavily with your partner on occasion may not seem dangerous in the short term.
 But once you establish a pattern of drinking together, it can stick for the duration of your relationship, and negatively affect your health.

 If you don’t share your partner’s habits, you can sometimes wind up with the opposite problem.
 As their drinking increases, and you begin worrying about their well-being, you may start to prioritize caring for them over your own needs.
 This can happen gradually.
 It can also happen quickly if you’ve experienced similar dynamics in the past.
-But either way, dating an alcoholic can sometimes lock you into a cycle of codependency that is hard to break.
+But either way, dating an alcoholic can sometimes lock you into a cycle of codependency2 that is hard to break.

 Codependency is a complex problem, and often extends beyond the issue of alcohol addiction.
 But ask yourself: